xkbcommon/libxkbcommon/doc/quick-guide.md

 ~~~

 libxkbcommon also supports an extension to the classic XKB, whereby a
 single event can result in multiple keysyms.
-Here's how to use it:
+Here’s how to use it:

 ~~~{.c}
     const xkb_keysym_t *keysyms;